mickeys/lose-weight-keto/snippets/ketoade.md

 yielding 290 mg sodium, 350 mg potassium, and 75 mg magnesium per bottle.

+Note: three food sources of potassium are parsley, avocado, and mushrooms.

 See also [magnesium bio-availability](./magnesium_bioavailability.md).

 | Please help keep this accurate |